whipowill/sh-d2-autoattack/README.md

 ## Usage

-Script has to be run with root privileges to be able to access your devices.
+Script has to be run with root privileges to be able to access your devices:

 ```bash
 $ cd /path/to/script